grumpy-coders/BladeState/readme.md

 THANKS FOR YOUR PATIENCE - YOUR FAVORITE SCHIZO

 ## What's on the road map?
--FileBladeStateProvider
+- FileBladeStateProvider
--File State viewer app
+- File State viewer app
--Performance and Enhancements with Change Event -Enterprise and Large Team Licensing
+- Performance and Enhancements with Change Event
+- Enterprise and Large Team Licensing

 ## What's new in version 1.0.6?